ham899/FertilizerRanking/README.md

 | `FertilizerTuning_Phase2.ipynb` | Focused tuning within narrowed ranges from Phase 1 results. |
 | `FertilizerModelValidation.ipynb` | 4-fold cross-validation with early stopping to estimate final model performance and determine best iteration count. |
 | `FertilizerRankings.py` | Trains the final model on the full dataset using the tuned parameters and best iteration count, and generates ranked predictions for the test set. |
-- The Phase 1 and Phase 2 notebooks can be found in the `Tuning` folder.
+- The Phase 1 and Phase 2 tuning notebooks can be found in the `Tuning` folder.

 ### Additional Files